pharmbio/sarscov2-phenomics-repurposing/README.md

 ## Repository Contents

+- **`code/`**
+  Scripts and notebooks for calculating morphology scores, analyzing dose–response data, and generating figures.
+  Includes preprocessing, scoring (PLS-DA, Pearson correlation), and visualization.

+- **`results/`**
+  Processed results from the study:
-- **Morphology and viral infectivity scores**
-  - Data for **5,275 repurposable compounds** tested in Vero E6 cells at a single dose.
+  - Morphology and viral infectivity scores for **5,275 repurposable compounds** tested in Vero E6 cells (single dose).
-  - Data for **324 hit compounds** from the initial screen, tested in dose–response in A549-ACE2 cells.
+  - Morphology and infectivity data for **324 hit compounds** tested in dose–response in A549-ACE2 cells.

+- **`pipelines/`**
+  CellProfiler pipelines used for image analysis:
+  - Illumination correction
+  - Segmentation (Cellpose)
+  - Feature extraction

 ---